lndecastro/AICofounder/EAIBS/Module2_Customer_Idea_Discovery.md

 ### 2.1.3 Simulating Customer Interviews with AI

-One of the most powerful applications of AI in early-stage entrepreneurship is **customer persona simulation** — using AI to role-play as a specific customer type so you can stress-test your problem hypothesis before investing time in real interviews.
+One of the most powerful applications of AI in early-stage entrepreneurship is **customer persona simulation**, that is, using AI to role-play as a specific customer type so you can stress-test your problem hypothesis before investing time in real interviews.

 This is not a replacement for talking to real people.
 But it is an excellent preparation tool: